 Reasons Why Teen Alcohol Addiction Starts

 Just as teenagers have different drinking habits from adults, they also differ in their reasons for drinking.
-As noted, drinking alcohol in adolescence increase the chances for adult or teen alcohol addiction.
+As noted, drinking alcohol in adolescence increase the chances of adult or teen alcohol addiction.
 The reasons that teens drink include the following:

 - Fitting in/peer pressure

-- Handling life transitions
+- Needing to handle life transitions

 Secondly, experiencing emotional pain or undiagnosed mental illnesses and not having resources to handle the issue could lead to drinking.
 In fact, many teens with alcohol dependency or other types of substance abuse also have co-occurring problems with loneliness, depression, anxiety disorders, or low self-esteem.